MatiasLyyra/paskal/README.md

 # Paskal

 Compiler for pascal like language.
+Also checkout [paskal-client](https://github.com/MatiasLyyra/paskal-client) where you can run paskal from your browser.

 ## Building